 “Can someone point out as delicately as possible to our dear friends,” said Hancock now peering up the nose of the younger officer.
 He spoke loudly and clearly as if he was addressing a council meeting.
 “There are over four hundred thousand British tourists currently in Spain, with a further three million to follow throughout the summer season.
 If they insist on us leaving now, this story will be published in every newspaper worldwide and broadcast on every TV station.
 It will cause an international incident.
 Nobody will visit Spain for decades and the income of every hotel and tax revenue will plummet.
 How do they think Generalissimo Franco will react?
 Do they think he will sit by and ignore their stupidity?
 No, I think it is more than likely they will lose their jobs, pensions, and may even face imprisonment.
 Do they want to be held personally responsible for this, or would they kindly reconsider their orders and let the lawyers sort the paperwork out in the morning?”

 “Did you understand, El Rubio?”
-I said.
+I asked.
 El Rubio nodded.
 “Translate every word and don’t hold back.”

 El Rubio stepped nervously toward the officers and blurted out the translation.
 For a moment, there was no reaction.